furuhama/rust_sandbox/README.md

 - 12.3 Refactoring to Improve Modularity and Error Handling (2018/02/13)
 - 12.4 Developing the Library's Functionality with Test Driven Development (2018/02/13)
 - 12.5 Working with Environment Variables (2018/02/13)
+- 12.6 Writing Error Messages to Standard Error Instead of Standard Output (2018/02/13)